orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - (The initial implementation with thing like keywords, should be changeable from some base.)

-- Though this project will step away from the limitations of a text file, all programming infrastructure relies on it.
-A move away from it, will require additional infrastructure (like the IDE and version control).
-Even if all that is in place, it would still be good if we're able to use existing infrastructure.
-So ideally we'd like a way to translate the language into a text-based format.
-Which is where `.ray.txt` comes in.

 - Every program/definition is a type.

 **TODO**